microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

     ![Existing GKE Azure Arc connected cluster](./arcdemo-gke.png)

-* Before installing the Azure Policy Add-on or enabling any of the service features, your subscription must enable the Microsoft.PolicyInsights resource provider and create a role assignment for the cluster service principal.
-To do that, open [Azure Cloud Shell](https://shell.azure.com/) and run either the Azure CLI or Azure PowerShell command.
+* Before installing the Azure Policy Add-on or enabling any of the service features, your subscription must enable the _Microsoft.PolicyInsights_ resource provider and create a role assignment for the cluster service principal.
+To do that, open [Azure Cloud Shell](https://shell.azure.com/) and run either the Azure CLI or PowerShell command.

     ![Open Azure Cloud Shell](./03.png)